A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 A proper software plays a major role here.

-It can be a spreadsheet, dedicated application or an integral part of project management solution.
+It can be a spreadsheet, a dedicated application, or an integral part of a project management solution.

 2. Maintain the Integrity of Naming

-Regardless of how powerful your software is, you’ll have to maintain naming consistency on your own.
+Regardless of how powerful your project management software is, you’ll have to maintain naming consistency on your own.

 For example, some deliverables may be described in a Project Charter.

-The goal here is to maintain the relation between Children and Parent pieces of scope.
+The goal here is to maintain the relationship between child and parent pieces of scope.

 Also, all major deliverables described in the Project Scope Statement should move into the second level of WBS.